Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/thermal/src/thermal.rst

 1. Set default parameters.

-   After that, thermal threshold, down sample rate and other parameters can be modified in ``TM_InitStruct`` if needed.
+   After that, thermal threshold, down sample rate and other parameters can be modified in :func:`TM_InitStruct` if needed.

    .. code-block:: c